Braves vs. Rockies Player Props Betting Odds

 Diaz Stats

-- Diaz has picked up a hit in four straight games.
-In his last five games he is batting .250 with a double, a triple, a home run, a walk and five RBI.
+- Diaz brings a five-game streak with at least one hit into this matchup.
+In his last five games he is batting .350 with a double, a triple, a home run, two walks and five RBI.

 Diaz Recent Games